ab5tract/Boxbrain/README.md

 ## Concept
 _(This code is currently alpha, so a concept statement seems important.
 If anyone feels like seeing pieces of this come true sooner rather than later, patches are more than welcome.)_

-`Boxbrain` hopes to be the first plug-and-play async command line display service.
+`Boxbrain` hopes to be the first plug-and-play async command line display surface.
 Utilizing terminal-specific escape sequences carefully garnered from the `tput` command, the `Terminal::Print` family (currently implemented only here) will be brought in as a role.
 This should allow transparent support when shifting between xterm or tmux, for instance.

 Hopeful syntax: